The Backpacker’s Complete Guide to Shkoder, Albania

 From Montenegro

 Oh, and before you go, make sure to have good travel insurance handy whenever you’re out adventuring.
-I use SafetyWing to keep me covered throughout my travels.
+I use SafetyWing to keep me covered throughout my travels for as low as $2 a day.

 Which Hostel To Stay At In Shkoder